-Even in those final days, he was reminding family and friends, that while we are still here, we cannot yet see things clearly.
+Even in those final days, he reminded family and friends that while we are still here, we cannot yet see things clearly.
 We’re squinting in a fog, peering through a mist.
-But for Ray, the weather has now cleared and he is able to see all things clearly.
+But for Ray, the weather has now cleared, and he can see all things clearly.
 Music, laughter and love are guaranteed in this place of residence.

 “For the Christian, death is not the end of adventure but a doorway from a world where dreams and adventures shrink, to a world where dreams and adventures forever expand.”

 Ray’s final hope and prayer was that all that he knew here would believe what he believed and experience for themselves a Joyful Journey and eventually join him there.
-The entire Olafsen family are so grateful for the outpouring of love, encouragement, and prayer over the past several years and especially this past week.
+The entire Olafsen family is so grateful for the outpouring of love, encouragement, and prayer over the past several years, especially this past week.

 And to everyone whose life intersected with Ray, for those that invested by loving, leading, working alongside, or being a friend at any point along the way, please know that Ray valued all of you!

 The last word is Ray’s: “Everything is under control.”

 Ray lived a generous life.
 He loved well and was well-loved.
 Thanks to Jesus, he crossed the threshold from earth to heaven with “no regrets & no fear” at precisely 6:48 pm, Monday, October 23rd.